-Vietnam’s long coastline is home to some of the best beaches in Asia.
-The country boasts more than 3400km of coastline, with infinite stretches of warm blue water, fine sandy beaches, hidden coves, lovely lagoons, and tropical islands ringed with even more beaches.
+The best beaches in Vietnam can be found all along its coastline, and since Vietnam owns more than 3400km of coastline, we’d say there are plenty of beautiful beach vacations to choose from!
+You’ll find infinite stretches of warm blue waters, fine sandy beaches, hidden coves, lovely lagoons, and tropical islands that are ringed with even more beaches.

 Although Vietnam has a temperamental climate that inundates the country with plenty of rain that doesn’t mean that there aren’t beautiful beaches to enjoy.
 You just need to know when to go!